Costs and Budgeting

 Dependent Care Allowance: $5,000 allowance for first child; $4,000 each additional child.
 Please contact our office for details regarding the regulations and documentation required for a dependent care allowance.

 Living expenses provide for a moderate standard of living for the New York area during the nine-month academic year.
 It is very important to plan carefully so that your funds will be sufficient for the entire academic year.
 Students needing to finance their entire cost of education must keep in mind that they will be living on a fixed income, and must establish their spending priorities accordingly.
 If you choose to spend more in one area, you will need to reduce your expenses in other areas.
-Additionally, most grant and loan funds are divided equally and disbursed at the beginning of each term, and must cover educational expenses for several months.
+Additionally, most grant and loan funds are divided equally and disbursed at the beginning of each semester, and must cover educational expenses for several months.
 As such, it is very important to budget carefully so that your funds will last until the next disbursement.
-The expected grant and loan disbursement dates are mid- to late August for the fall 2016 term and mid-January for the spring 2017 term.
-It is recommended that you prepay your major nondiscretionary expenses for the term, such as tuition, fees and rent, or set aside adequate funds in a separate account to cover these costs for the entire term.
+The expected grant and loan disbursement dates are mid- to late August for the fall 2019 semester and mid-January for the spring 2020 semester.
+It is recommended that you prepay your major nondiscretionary expenses for the semester, such as tuition, fees and rent, or set aside adequate funds in a separate account to cover these costs for the entire semester.

-The following expenses will not be considered for budget increases: Payments for prior debts (credit card bills or other); summer expenses or expenses incurred during periods of non-enrollment; other discretionary expenditures (e.g., car, entertainment, other lifestyle expenses).
+The following expenses will not be considered for budget increases: Payments for prior debts (credit card bills or other); summer expenses or expenses incurred during periods of non-enrollment; suggested or recommended books/texts for courses; other discretionary expenditures (e.g., car, entertainment, other lifestyle expenses).
 Therefore, students who have high consumer debt or other financial obligations that cannot be deferred while they are in law school must carefully examine their ability to accommodate their needs to the student budget.
 We strongly recommend that students take all measures to reduce their consumer debt prior to beginning their studies.

 Please note that the Loan Repayment Assistance Program (LRAP) WILL NOT cover any loans borrowed beyond the standard COA.
 Thus, while the Law School’s Financial Aid Office may approve budget adjustments beyond the standard COA, these amounts will not be eligible for LRAP benefits.
 For more information about LRAP, review the Loan Repayment Assistance Program (LRAP) section of this site for a detailed description.

-The expected grant and loan disbursement dates are mid–to late August for the fall 2016 term and mid-January for the spring 2017 term.
+The expected grant and loan disbursement dates are mid–to late August for the fall 2019 semester and mid-January for the spring 2020 semester.

-Generally, one-half of the total award amount (minus any applicable origination fees for loans) will be credited directly to your student account each term.
+Generally, one-half of the total award amount (minus any applicable origination fees for loans) will be credited directly to your student account each semester.
 Please plan accordingly for your living expenses (rent/utilities/food/etc.).

 Finally, please be aware that financial aid documents that are missing from your financial aid file will prevent the disbursement of your aid.
 We will notify you regarding any necessary documents that are still outstanding.
 Please make certain to arrange for their prompt submission in order to avoid delays in the disbursement of your aid.